Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ### Introduction

 Programmers who have ever worked with the database are likely to have also worked with CRUD Operations.
 These operations are very important when a developer wants to learn any web framework.
 In this article, we will learn how to operates CRUD using [YII 2 framework]().

 ### What is CRUD?

 CRUD is an acronym that stands for Create, Read, Update, Delete.
 Each letter in the acronym can refer to all functions executed in relational database applications.

 Let us look at the function of each letter in details:

 1. CREATE - Performs the INSERT operation to a new record.

-2. READ - Reads and display the record based on the Primary key.
+2. READ - Reads one single recond and display the record based on the Primary key.

 3. UPDATE - Execute an UPDATE statement in the table depending on the Primary key for a record within the WHERE condition.